-SECTION V - COMPLIANCE AUDITING, MONITORING AND RISK EVALUATION
+SECTION V - COMPLIANCE AUDITING, MONITORING, AND RISK EVALUATION

-The LRE CO is responsible for monitoring compliance activities and operations within LRE.
-The CO must then report any determinations of noncompliance to the CEO, the Compliance Oversight Committee, and LRE's Board of Directors.
-The CO will identify, interpret and determine standards of compliance through internal audit and monitoring functions and external audits.
-The CO shall prepare an Auditing and Monitoring Plan addressing identified risk areas.
+The LRE CCO is responsible for monitoring compliance activities and operations within LRE.
+The CCO must then report any determinations of noncompliance to the CEO, the COC, and the CCO will identify, interpret, and determine standards of compliance through internal and external audits, and other monitoring functions.
+The CCO shall prepare an Auditing and Monitoring Plan addressing identified risk areas.

-Monitoring and Auditing: LRE believes that a thorough and ongoing evaluation of the various aspects of LRE's Compliance Plan is crucial to its success.
-In order to evaluate the effectiveness of the Plan, LRE will employ a variety of monitoring and auditing techniques, including but not limited to, the following:
+Monitoring and Auditing: The LRE believes that a thorough and ongoing evaluation of the various aspects of LRE's Compliance Plan is crucial to its success.
+To evaluate the effectiveness of the Plan, the LRE will employ a variety of monitoring and auditing techniques, including but not limited to, the following: